Murder of Mark Fisher: John Giuca

 Giuca was arrested on December 21, 2004, at his home in Brooklyn.
-He was charged with providing Mark Fisher's murder weapon, a semiautomatic handgun, to Russo.
+He was charged with providing Fisher's murder weapon, a semiautomatic handgun, to Russo.
 At the time of his arrest, Giuca had been at the center of the investigation.
 A party Giuca held at his home was the last place Fisher was known to have been before he was shot five times.

 Giuca had previously been arrested in July 2004 for assault, accused of having shot at a group of men in Florida while he was on vacation; the charges were later dropped.
 On September 30, 2004, three months before his felony indictment, Giuca was arrested on a Bensonhurst, Brooklyn, street corner for selling narcotics while wearing a bulletproof vest.

 Giuca was subsequently charged with second-degree murder, first-degree manslaughter, robbery in the first and third degrees, and multiple counts of criminal possession of a weapon.

 2004 homicide trial

 Giuca and Russo were tried together as co-defendants in September 2005, but with two separate juries.

-The prosecution argued that Giuca and Russo, members of a street gang dubbed "Ghetto Mafia," beat and shot Fisher on October 12, 2003, out of machismo, a need for street credibility, and because Mark Fisher was a rich kid who made an easy target.
+The prosecution argued that Giuca and Russo, members of a street gang dubbed "Ghetto Mafia", beat and shot Fisher on October 12, 2003, out of machismo, a need for street credibility, and because Fisher was a rich kid who made an easy target.

 The government presented evidence of Giuca's involvement as a captain in the neighborhood street gang.
 Testimony showed that the Ghetto Mafia had recently put in place a policy that members would have to kill someone to join and that Giuca had been showing off a .22-caliber Ruger pistol a week before the murder.
 Giuca’s best friend, Albert Cleary, testified that before the shooting, Giuca worried that his crew was "getting soft” and needed to "get a body.”

 Witnesses, including Giuca’s girlfriend at the time, testified to Giuca’s involvement in the murder, including providing the gun to Russo.
 Cleary testified that within hours of the shooting, Giuca told him he had led Fisher out to the street toward Russo, who was waiting with a gun, around dawn.
 Cleary also testified that Giuca told him Russo had attacked Fisher, but that the 19-year-old who stood 6' 5", fought back and Russo had shot Fisher with a .22-caliber Ruger pistol.
 Russo then returned the gun to Giuca, saying, "It's done."
 Giuca then asked Cleary to get rid of the weapon.

 Russo claimed in his trial that Giuca was the person who fired the shots and killed Fisher.

-The government also called as a witness Giuca’s former cellmate John Avitto, who testified that while imprisoned at Rikers Island he had overheard Giuca confess to the murder.
-He testified he overheard Giuca confess in a conversation with his father, however Giuca's father was unable to speak after suffering a stroke years earlier.
+The government also called as a witness Giuca's former cellmate John Avitto, who testified that while imprisoned at Rikers Island he had overheard Giuca confess to the murder.
+He testified he overheard Giuca confess in a conversation with his father; however Giuca's father was unable to speak after suffering a stroke years earlier.